emeraldkwekowe/emerald-news-app/README.md

 ## Step 1: Clone the Project

-Clone the React project from the repository:
+Clone the project from the repository:

 ```bash
 git clone https://github.com/emeraldkwekowe/emerald-news-app.git